netlas-io/netlas-cookbook/README.md

 You can also integrate Netlas.io services into your applications using **API** [→](https://docs.netlas.io/automation/)

-You can read short articles about main use-cases here:
+You can read short articles about general use-cases here:

 - [Attack Surface Discovery](https://netlas.io/use-cases/attack_surface_discovery)
 - [Non-intrusive security assessment](https://netlas.io/use-cases/security-assessment)